laggu/klaytn/tests/README.md

 In order to use Klaytn tests, you would need to clone it as `testdata`; or clone it somewhere and make a symbolic link to it.
-This document assumes Klaytn tests is cloned outside the go-klaytn source tree, and the following instructions describe how to use Klaytn tests with `go test`.
+This document assumes Klaytn tests is cloned outside the klaytn source tree, and the following instructions describe how to use Klaytn tests with `go test`.